joe-engalan/VMKata/README.md

 TODO:

-Add products
-Validate product pricing
+Dispense product if in stock
 Dispense product if there is enough money
 Display THANK YOU when products are dispensed
 After dispensing, subsequent Displays will revert to normal behavior